What is Retirement?

 How much does retirement cost?

 To achieve retirement, you must plan ahead of time and save appropriately.
 It is best to begin saving when you are young (in your 20s or 30s) and set aside at least 10% of your annual income.
-If you start saving later in life (in your 40s and 50s), you'll have to save a larger percentage of your income—up to 50% per year.
+If you start health savings later in life (in your 40s and 50s), you'll have to save a larger percentage of your income—up to 50% per year.

 How to save for retirement?